 When you add an integration to your Klaviyo account, a series of default ecommerce segments are also populated in your account.

-Your Preview List is a static list of people that receive your test campaigns.
+Your preview list is a static list of people that receive your test campaigns.
 This list should include yourself, as well as any other members of your organization who wish to receive previews of campaigns.
 Sending to this list will allow you to test the layout of your content in the inbox in a live send rather than a preview email sent from within the email editor.
-This can be particularly helpful if you would like to test if your email is mobile-optimized, clips in Gmail, and more.
+This can be particularly helpful if you want to check that your email is mobile-optimized, clips in Gmail, and more.

 Unengaged (1 Year)

 Your 1-year unengaged segment will contain the least engaged contacts in your account.
 Because one of the conditions of the segment is that someone's profile is at least 52 weeks (1 year) old, you shouldn't expect anyone to populate in this segment until you've been using Klaviyo for at least a year.

 The other conditions in this segment ensure that members have received at least ten emails, but haven't opened or clicked any of them.
 This gives contacts the opportunity to engage with your emails before filtering them into this segment.

 You should exclude this segment from every campaign you send.
 This will ensure that you don't encounter deliverability problems by sending to people who will not open or click your emails.